-Quantity Doesn’t Equal Quality When Learning
+4. Quantity Doesn’t Equal Quality When Learning

-We ended up using this strategy to learn six new sight words that day.
+My son and I ended up using this strategy to learn six new sight words that day.
 We connected relationally while engaging in pretend play.

-And he was set up for success the next time we “worked” on sight words with his stuffed animals.
+As such, the next time we “worked” on sight words, he was set up for success.
 In fact, he eventually took the lead from me and began to “teach” his stuffed animals using his new found skills.

-Teaching Tips For Preschoolers: Keep It Short
+5. Tip For Resistant Learners: Keep It Short